 Patients were invited to give feedback through a suggestions box situated in the reception area and through the use of the NHS 'Friends and Family Test'.
-The practice displayed the results of the Friends and Family Test by posting a notice in the reception area on a monthly basis.
-The most recently results showed that patients were likely to recommend the practice to other people.
+The practice had also carried out a satisfaction survey in 2015.
+The most recently results showed that patients were satisfied with their care and likely to recommend the practice to other people.